sumiranhub/ACE080BCT085/README.md

 (This project has been done individually )
 # Project on Linear and Logistic Regression
 ## Project Overview
 This project includes both the linear regression on Ecommers Clinets and Logistic regression on Breast Cancer Diagnosis.
-According to the requirements only one of the two regression method was asked but due to the use of sklearn.linear_model import LinearRegression in Linear Regression for simplicity due to execution problem, I dicided to try Logistic Regression without using the function.
+According to the requirements only one of the two regression method was asked but due to the use of sklearn.linear_model import LinearRegression in Linear Regression for simplicity due to execution problem, I decided to try Logistic Regression without using the function.
 ## Dataset used for Linear Regression
 Dataset [available on Kaggle](https://www.kaggle.com/datasets/kolawale/focusing-on-mobile-app-or-website).
 The data includes information about customers of an e-commerce website, including the following:
 Avg.
 Session Length: Average session of in-store style advice sessions